Behavior Analysis: 93% – Correction: 94%

 It’s almost exactly as you remember it.
 The lift on each level of the Pin opens onto a central, circular room that serves as a common meeting and meditation space.
 The perimeter of the circle is composed of a series of doors, each precisely 31.83 cm from the next.
 Behind each door is a stubby, wedge-shaped office.
 In total, this configuration allows 100 employees to work in 100 offices on each level of the Pin.

 Except when you step off the lift, there should be laughter.
 Joking.
 Talking.
 This close to the end of the day – just 12 minutes until the 16:37 bell, you realize – the meeting space should be filling with people taking their final Good Reflection break of the day.
 You can remember back – it was only a year, after all – to when you yourself would have been standing around that fountain, there, sharing a drink and sharing the Good your day brought you with your co-workers.
-You can practically hear your wife – ex-wife – laughing over the others as you tell the story of Mr. Nimitz, the man who’d had to give up his analysis job because he’d “fallen in love with his cats.”
+You can practically hear your wife – ex-wife – laughing over the others as you tell the story of Mr. Nimitz, the man who’d had to give up his analysis job because he’d “fallen in love with his cat named Buttermilk.”

 But now there is only silence.
 Silence and lights.
 Melancholy is not Good.
 You push down the thought and forge ahead.